 - New Coronavirus protocol for Banks issued by the Central Bank of Sudan to guide banking operations in handling of paper money as well as basic hygiene. - Postponement of basic certification exams in all states until further notice. - Measures introduced to shorten the time worshipers spent in mosques to avoid crowding. - Establishment of a national fund to collect donations to combat the pandemic - Khartoum International Airport (KIA) allowing flights from Egypt, Turkey and the United Arab Emirates.
-All passengers arriving at KIA will be tested for COVID-19 as of July 14 if they do not possess a certificate for being COVID-19 free. - Sudan authorities have opened up gold export trade to private firms including the handling of all exports through Khartoum International Airport. - Ban on maize exports from 15 March 2020 until further notice.
+All passengers arriving at KIA will be tested for COVID-19 as of July 14 if they do not possess a certificate for being COVID-19 free. - Sudan authorities have opened up gold export trade to private firms including the handling of all exports through Khartoum International Airport. - Local travel within Sudan allowed including transport for fuel and other essential commodities.

-- Local travel within Sudan allowed including transport for fuel and other essential commodities. - Port Sudan operational but Cargo vessels must meet 14 days quarantine from last departure. - Sudan exports on Egyptian trucks are allowed to leave through Ashkit border crossing as from 3rd June 2020. - Lockdown measures on shops and restaurants lifted from July 6th, 2020. - Launch of an online project announced to help in testing and containing COVID-19 on 22nd July 2020
+- Port Sudan operational but Cargo vessels must meet 14 days quarantine from last departure. - Sudan exports on Egyptian trucks are allowed to leave through Ashkit border crossing as from 3rd June 2020. - Lockdown measures on shops and restaurants lifted from July 6th, 2020. - Launch of an online project announced to help in testing and containing COVID-19 on 22nd July 2020